wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 	You will be prompted for the password you created earlier.

-2. Browse to **http://[web site name].chinacloudsites.cn/createtable.php** to create the SQL database table for the application.
+2. Browse to **http://[web app name].chinacloudsites.cn/createtable.php** to create the SQL database table for the application.
-3. Browse to **http://[web site name].chinacloudsites.cn/index.php** to begin using the application.
+3. Browse to **http://[web app name].chinacloudsites.cn/index.php** to begin using the application.

 After you have published your application, you can begin making changes to it and use Git to publish them.